theuerc/pyravelry/README.md

 'MerinoSeide'
 ```

-More information can be found in the [pyravelry documentation](https://theuerc.github.io/pyravelry/).
+More information about this API wrapper can be found in the [pyravelry documentation](https://theuerc.github.io/pyravelry/).